Global State and Singletons

 The Spooky Action at a Distance

 “Spooky action at a distance” – that's what Albert Einstein famously called a phenomenon in quantum physics that gave him the creeps in 1935.
-It is quantum entanglement, the peculiarity of which is that when you measure information about one particle, you immediately affect another particle, even if they are millions of light years apart. which seemingly violates the fundamental law of the universe that nothing can travel faster than light.
+It refers to quantum entanglement, where measuring a property of one particle instantaneously affects another entangled particle, regardless of the distance separating them, even millions of light-years. which seemingly violates the fundamental law of the universe that nothing can travel faster than light.

-In the software world, we can call a “spooky action at a distance” a situation where we run a process that we think is isolated (because we haven't passed it any references), but unexpected interactions and state changes happen in distant locations of the system which we did not tell the object about.
-This can only happen through the global state.
+In the software world, ‘spooky action at a distance’ describes a situation where we execute a process believed to be isolated (since no dependencies were explicitly passed), yet unexpected interactions and state changes occur in distant parts of the system, unbeknownst to us.
+This can only occur through global state.

-Imagine joining a project development team that has a large, mature code base.
+Imagine joining a development team on a project with a large, mature codebase.
 Your new lead asks you to implement a new feature and, like a good developer, you start by writing a test.
-But because you're new to the project, you do a lot of exploratory “what happens if I call this method” type tests.
+But because you're new to the project, you do a lot of exploratory ‘what happens if I call this method’ type tests.
 And you try to write the following test:

 function testCreditCardCharge()